Multi-Node Cluster Deployment#

 sudo ansible-playbook playbooks/pb-k3s-site.yml

-Install ROCm on all GPU nodes:
+# Install ROCm on accelerator nodes

 sudo ansible-playbook playbooks/pb-rocm.yml